hashicorp/terraform-plugin-framework/.github/CONTRIBUTING.md

 ### Changelog

-HashiCorp’s open-source projects have always maintained user-friendly, readable `CHANGELOG`s that allow practitioners and developers to tell at a glance whether a release should have any effect on them, and to gauge the risk of an upgrade.
+HashiCorp’s projects have always maintained user-friendly, readable `CHANGELOG`s that allow practitioners and developers to tell at a glance whether a release should have any effect on them, and to gauge the risk of an upgrade.
 This provider uses the [Changie](https://changie.dev/) automation tool for changelog automation.

 #### Creating Changelog Entries